GeoscienceAustralia/tcrm/docs/intro.rst

 period wind speeds.
 The fitting routine uses the method of L-moments [#]_ to determine the location, shape and scale parameters of the GEV.

+The :mod:`database` module builds a SQLite database that holds information about the simulation.
+The wind speeds associated with all events in the simulation catalouge are extracted for locations in the model domain, along with recurrence interval wind speeds.
+Details (maximum wind, minimun central pressure, lifetime, etc.) of each storm are recorded, as well as the closest distance of approach for storms to locations.